Fyre Festival co-organiser Ja Rule. Photo: Shawn Hanna/Tribune staff

 Tribune Staff Reporters

-AMID ongoing chaos at the Fyre Festival in Exuma, “mortified” co-organiser Ja Rule pushed back on Friday against mounting claims that the luxury music festival was a scam.
+AS the chaos surrounding the failed Fyre Festival in Exuma caught international headlines over the weekend, “mortified” co-organiser Ja Rule denied Friday the claims that the luxury music festival was a scam.

-Ja Rule lamented that he and his partner, tech entrepreneur Billy McFarland, pumped $20 million into the event, and “everyone hates us for it”.
+Ja Rule regretted that he and his partner, tech entrepreneur Billy McFarland, pumped $20 million into the event, and “everyone hates us for it.”

 “Heartbroken is an understatement,” he wrote to The Tribune via WhatsApp.

 “I’m mortified at what those people had to go through, me and my partner Billy are very upset.
 We spent $20 million to make this event special and everyone hates us for it.